henrydacosta/ringbuffer/README.md

 - A C++11 or higher compiler that CMake can use.

 - Optionally, [Doxygen](https://www.doxygen.nl/index.html), if you want to build the docs.
-The CMake configuration files automatically build the docs if CMake is installed.
+The CMake configuration files automatically build the docs if Doxygen is installed.

 - An internet connection.